-"Overhang" refers to the number of shares of the Company's common stock that are subject to outstanding awards or remain available for new award grants.
-As of December 31, 2020, 326,174 shares of the Company's common stock were subject to outstanding restricted stock and restricted stock unit awards, including 125,395 subject to performance-based vesting criteria, granted under the Legacy Plans, 124,866 shares of the Company's common stock were subject to outstanding stock options, including 51,563 subject to performance-based vesting criteria, granted under the Legacy Plans, 12020, the weighted average exercise price and weighted average remaining term of the stock options outstanding under the Legacy Plans were \$274.30 and 3.06 years, respectively.
-In this 2021 Plan proposal, the number of shares of the Company's common stock subject to restricted stock and restricted stock unit awards granted during any particular period or outstanding on any particular date is presented based on the actual number of shares of the Company's common stock subject to restricted stock and restricted stock covered by those awards and before applying the provisions of the 2017 Plan for counting these awards against the plan's Share Limit as 1.2 for every share actually issued pursuant to the award.
+"Overhang" refers to the number of shares of the Company's common stock that are subject to outstanding awards under our equity compensation plans (i.e. the Legacy Plans and the 2021 Plan) or remain available for new award grants.
+As of December 31, 2021, 445,561 shares of the Company's common stock were subject to outstanding restricted stock and restricted stock unit awards, including 237,358 shares subject to performance-based vesting criteria, 114,658 shares of the Company's common stock were subject to outstanding stock options, including 44,500 shares subject to performance-based vesting criteria, and 467,889 shares of the Company's common stock were available for new award grants under the 2021 Plan.
+As of December 31, 2021, the weighted average exercise price and weighted average remaining term of outstanding stock options were \$281.89 and 2.0 years, respectively.
+In this 2021 Plan Amendment proposal, the number of shares of the Company's common stock subject to restricted stock and restricted stock unit awards granted during any particular period or outstanding on any particular date is presented based on the actual number of shares of the Company's common stock covered by those awards and before applying the applicable provisions for counting these awards against the plan's Share Limit as 1.2 for every share actually issued pursuant to the award.

-The weighted-average number of shares of the Company's common stock issued and outstanding in each of the last three fiscal years was 8,913,558 shares issued and outstanding in 2018; 8,962,961 shares issued and outstanding in 2019; and 8,748,725 shares issued and outstanding in 2020.
-The number of shares of the Company's common stock issued and outstanding as of December 31, 2020 and April 15, 2021 was 8,687,750 and 8,708,271 shares, respectively.
+The basic weighted-average number of shares of the Company's common stock issued and outstanding in each of the last three fiscal years was 8,962,961 shares issued and outstanding in 2019, 8,748,725 shares issued and outstanding in 2020, and 9,021,975 shares issued and outstanding in 2021.
+The number of shares of the Company's common stock issued and outstanding as of December 31, 2021 and April 13, 2022 was 9,208,312 and 9,250,399 shares, respectively.

 "Burn rate" refers to the number of shares that are subject to awards that we grant over a particular period of time.
-The total number of shares of the Company's common stock subject to awards that the Company granted under the 2017 Plan in each of the last three fiscal years, and to date (as of April 15, 2021) for 2021, are as follows:
+The total number of shares of the Company's common stock subject to awards that the Company granted under the Legacy Plans and the 2021 Plan since its approval by shareholders on May 25, 2021 and to date (as of April 13, 2022) for 2022, are as follows: